RobbieTheWagner/ember-flatpickr/tests/dummy/app/templates/docs/usage.md

 />
 ```

-*(`date` and `onChange` are the only required options, but you can pass null if you do not care about it.
+\*(`date` and `onChange` are the only required options, but you can pass null if you do not care about it.
 All other options are taken straight from the flatpickr options, but they have defaults and you only need to pass what you need.)

-**Note:** You should pass your `date` with the `readonly` helper, and you should only update your `date` selected in the `onChange` action.
+**Note:** You should only update your `date` selected in the `onChange` action.

 `date` property accepts:

-  * A single `dateObject`
+- A single `dateObject`
-  * A single `string` containing a date formatted accordingly to `dateFormat`
+- A single `string` containing a date formatted accordingly to `dateFormat`
-  * An array of `dateObject`
+- An array of `dateObject`
-  * An array of `string` containing dates formatted accordingly to `dateFormat`
+- An array of `string` containing dates formatted accordingly to `dateFormat`

 `onChange`, `onClose`, `onOpen`, `onReady` receive 3 parameters:

-  * An array of `dateObjects`
+- An array of `dateObjects`
-  * A string formatted accordingly to `dateFormat` representing the last selected date
+- A string formatted accordingly to `dateFormat` representing the last selected date
-  * The `Flatpickr` instance
+- The `Flatpickr` instance

-Whenever a new date is selected, the action `onChange` will be fired: if you just want the event to set the array of selected `dateObject`, you can use `(action (mut dateValues))` like the example above.
-Otherwise you should implement you own `onChange` action.
+Whenever a new date is selected, the action `onChange` will be fired.
+We highly encourage you to create your own `onChange` callback and not to use the `mut` helper so that your apps are much easier to reason about such as when a change in your date occurs.

 ## Themes